psjphoon/covid19/comparison.md

 2. **Daily new Covid-19 against time** and normalized.
 3. **New confirmed cases in the past week against total confirmed cases** in logarithmic scale to represent the trajectory of Covid-19 cases in respective country.
 The exponential growth of total confirmed cases agaisnt time is represented as a straight upward lines in this way.
 Most of the countries are following the same trajectory in the beginning of the outbreak in each country and bend downwards when they have successfully contained the virus.
 More explanation [here.](https://www.youtube.com/watch?v=54XLXg4fYsc)

-## Comparison to Global Key Countries
+## Compare to Global Key Countries
 China and South Korea are selected as they have sucessfully surpressed the virus from spreading, while Italy is selected because it has almost the same outbreak time as Malaysia and US which is having the most cases currently.

 ![Global Total and Daily Covid-19 Cases](https://github.com/psjphoon/covid19/blob/master/image/globalTD.png)